 You want your kid prepared for life, not just for a fight don’t you?
 They will learn about bully prevention and what to do in the case that they are a victim of bullying.
 Your child will learn the physical, psychological and cyber effects of bullying.
 They will learn about respecting themselves and others and that Jujutsu is to be used for self-defense only.
 They will learn things such as the difference between a good touch and a bad touch, fire safety, stop drop and roll, “just say no”, how to deal with peer pressure, memory drills to help them concentrate in school and everyday life, and about not accepting things from strangers.
 They will learn about nutrition and the proper way to eat as well as the importance of eating right.
 They will learn all of this in addition to learning how to protect and defend themselves against physical attacks.

-Knife, gun, stick or hanbo (short stick).
+Knife, gun or hanbo (short stick).

 Law enforcement seminars-

 Unfortunately many law enforcement officers get limited martial arts, fighting, defensive or handcuffing training.
 They will learn things in the academy or instructional courses and some departments will have an annual refresher class or in service training.
 Unfortunately some of the people encountered on the street have mental illnesses, a high tolerance for pain, are drunk or are on drugs where your common moves will not work on the person you are attempting to arrest.
 Anyone in law enforcement knows how difficult it can be to arrest someone (even small) who does not want to be handcuffed.
 When most officers have no other options, they resort to sheer force as a basic human survival instinct.
 With body cameras and people video-taping everything, even though you may be perfectly legal in what you did, it may not look good on camera.
-The next thing you know, you’re on social media or the news for doing your job and what civilians consider to be excessive force.
-It may be cheaper and easier for your department to fire you than deal with the aftermath.
+The next thing you know, you’re on social media or the news for doing your job for what civilians consider to be excessive force.
+It may be cheaper and easier for your department to fire you rather then to deal with the aftermath.
 The techniques you will learn in Goshin Budo are based off human anatomy and we attack the area of the body where the person is the weakest without causing marks or severe injury unless it’s needed.
 Many of the techniques are pain compliance locks that can be used to take the person to the ground or to put them in a safer standing position to make a better cuffing position available.